shapeshed/shapeshed.com/content/post/unix-grep.md

   "title": "Linux and Unix grep command tutorial with examples", "date": "2016-08-03T00:00:00+00:00",
   "image": "images/articles/grep.png",
-  "description": "Tutorial using grep, a UNIX and Linux tool to print lines matching a pattern.
+  "description": "Tutorial using grep, a UNIX and Linux command to print lines matching a pattern.
 Examples of finding text in a file, printing line numbers, counting the number of matches, searching recursively and ignoring case sensitivity.", "tags": [
     "UNIX",
     "Linux"